davmac314/tosaithe/README.md

 # Tosaithe

+**This is a work-in-progress!**
+(it somewhat works, but is not complete).

 Tosaithe is a minimalistic UEFI-firmware menu/bootloader.
-It can chain-load other EFI programs and loaders, including Linux kernels, and has basic support for the Stivale2 boot protocol.
+It can chain-load other EFI programs and loaders, including Linux kernels, and has basic support for a bespoke boot protocol (the "Tosaithe boot protocol" or "TSBP").
 It is currently x86-64 only.

 This is free software, with as few restrictions as legally possible.
 It comes with no warranty and will not be supported by the original author.
 Use it at your own risk.

 I began writing Tosaithe when I was experimenting with writing a "toy" OS kernel.
-Using Stivale2, via its flagship Limine bootloader, allowed me to get off the ground quickly.
-However, Limine did not (at the time) work properly on my desktop machine and had design flaws that bothered me greatly (eg it wrote to disks at boot time when trying to identify boot partition), which have been fixed now as far as I know.
-There's little reason to use Tosaithe in preference to Limine now.
+Not being satisfied with other alternatives, for various reasons, I decided (in the true spirit of OS development) to write one myself.
+I had originally toyed with the Stivale2 protocol, but would prefer something lighter-weight.
+Stivale2 seems like a good protocol for getting kernels off the ground quickly, because it can do lot of setup for you; implementing a complete Stivale2 loader on the other hand seems like a major undertaking.

+(There is a partial Stivale2 implementation in the source tree but it is no longer included as part of the build.
+It worked as proof-of-concept for very particular kernels but is nowhere near being spec compliant, and I have little personal interest in completing it.
+If you need a Stivale2 loader, look for "Limine").

 Tosaithe mainly serves now as: